Justin R. Walker: Legal career

 After law school, Walker spent one year in private practice at the law firm Gibson Dunn.
-He was a law clerk to then-judge Brett Kavanaugh of the District of Columbia Circuit from 2010 to 2011 and for justice Anthony Kennedy of the U.S. Supreme Court from 2011 to 2012.
+He was a law clerk to then-judge Brett Kavanaugh of the D.C.
+Circuit from 2010 to 2011 and to justice Anthony Kennedy of the U.S. Supreme Court from 2011 to 2012.

 After his clerkships, Walker returned to Gibson Dunn from 2012 to 2013.
 During the Brett Kavanaugh confirmation hearings for the Supreme Court, Walker gave 119 interviews to the media defending Kavanaugh, and gave several paid speeches to the Federalist Society.
 He has been a member of the Federalist Society since 2006.

 From 2015 to 2019, Walker was a professor at the University of Louisville School of Law, where he taught legal writing.
 In July 2018, Walker had a paper published in The George Washington Law Review reflecting on President Trump's dismissal of FBI Director James Comey and arguing, "calls for an independent F.B.I. are misguided and dangerous... the F.B.I. must not operate as an independent agency.
 It must be accountable to the President."